finarly/Notes/In_progress/DataBricks_Associate.md

 DLT is a framework for building reliable and maintainable data processing pipelines, it provides a Directed Acyclic Graph (DAG) that shows your multi-hop architecture and its dependencies.
 They are created by using Databricks notebooks.
 Therefore, instead of using a series of separate Apache Spark tasks, you define the tables you need and DLT manages them for you depending on your input configurations.

 - DLT tables will always be proceeded by `LIVE` keyword
-- Incremental processing via autoloader needs `STREAMING` keyword
+- Incremental processing via Auto Loader needs `STREAMING` keyword
 - Comment is visible to anyone exploring the data catalog

 #### Creating new pipeline